azazellochg/temscript/README.md

 # Documentation

-The documentation can be found in the docs/ folder.
+The documentation can be found at https://pytemscript.readthedocs.io/ (tbd)

 # Installation

 Requirements:
-* Python >= 3.4
+* python >= 3.4
-* Numpy
+* numpy
-* Sphinx (only for building documentation)
+* sphinx-rtd-theme (only for building documentation)

-On all platforms the dummy and remote high level interfaces are provided.
-On Windows platforms the package provides the Python wrapper to the scripting COM interface via comtypes library.
-However, trying to instantiate this wrapper will fail if the scripting COM classes are not installed locally.
+* matplotlib (only for running tests)

-### Installation from PyPI (using pip)
+### Installation from PyPI on Windows (using pip)

 This assumes you have connection to the internet.

-Execute from the command line (assuming you have your python interpreter in the path, this might require superuser or administrator privileges):
+Execute from the command line (assuming you have your Python interpreter in the path):

-    python3 -m pip install --upgrade pip
+    py -m pip install --upgrade pip
-    python3 -m pip install pytemscript
+    py -m pip install pytemscript

-### Offline-Installation from wheels file (using pip)
+### Offline-Installation from wheels file on Windows (using pip)

-This assumes you have downloaded the wheels file <downloaded-wheels-file>.whl
+This assumes you have downloaded the wheels file <downloaded-wheels-file>.whl for temscript, numpy and comtypes into the current folder.

-Execute from the command line (assuming you have your python interpreter in the path, this might require superuser or administrator privileges):

-    python3 -m pip install --upgrade pip
-    python3 -m pip install <downloaded-wheels-file>.whl

-### Installation from sources (using pip)

-This assumes you have downloaded and extracted the sources into the directory <source_directory> (alternative have cloned the sources from GitHub into <source_directory>).

-Execute from the command line (assuming you have your python interpreter in the path, this might require superuser or administrator privileges):
+Execute from the command line (assuming you have your Python interpreter in the path:

-    python3 -m pip install --upgrade pip
+    py -m pip install numpy comtypes pytemscript --no-index --find-links .

+If you want to install pytemscript from sources (you still need to download numpy and comtypes *.whl):

-    python3 -m pip install <source_directory>
+    py -m pip install numpy comtypes --no-index --find-links . py -m pip install -e <source_directory>

 # Supported functions of the COM interface